CStone6/windows-11-taskbar-styler-customstarticon/README.md

 Step 2: You paste the link or directory of the image with the directory you need to have it look like this \"B:\\pictures\\starticon.png\" the name doesn't affect it

 Step 3: Paste the edited code into a forked copy in Windhawk and compile.
 Make sure you overwrite the code of Windows XP

+# bubbles

+on lines 62 and 63 under ImageSource=\"\"
+Step 2: You paste the link or directory of the image with the directory you need to have it look like this \"B:\\pictures\\starticon.png\" the name doesn't affect it

+Step 3: Paste the edited code into a forked copy in Windhawk and compile.
+Make sure you overwrite the code of Windows XP